satellite-image-deep-learning/techniques/README.md

 * [Building a Spatial Model to Classify Global Urbanity Levels](https://towardsdatascience.com/building-a-spatial-model-to-classify-global-urbanity-levels-e2fb9da7252) -> estimage global urbanity levels from population data, nightime lights and road networks
 * [deeppop](https://deeppop.github.io/) -> Deep Learning Approach for Population Estimation from Satellite Imagery, also [on Github](https://github.com/deeppop)
 * [Estimating telecoms demand in areas of poor data availability](https://github.com/edwardoughton/taddle) -> with papers on [arxiv](https://arxiv.org/abs/2006.07311) and [Science Direct](https://www.sciencedirect.com/science/article/abs/pii/S0736585321000617)
+* [satimage](https://github.com/mani-shailesh/satimage) -> Code and models for the manuscript "Predicting Poverty and Developmental Statistics from Satellite Images using Multi-task Deep Learning".
+Predict the main material of a roof, source of lighting and source of drinking water for properties, from satellite imagery

 ## Super-resolution
 Super-resolution attempts to enhance the resolution of an imaging system, and can be applied as a pre-processing step to improve the detection of small objects.
 For an introduction to this topic [read this excellent article](https://bleedai.com/super-resolution-going-from-3x-to-8x-resolution-in-opencv/).
 Note that super resolution techniques are generally grouped into single image super resolution (SISR) **or** a multi image super resolution (MISR) which is typically applied to video frames.